 Wallpaper was also practical.
 Wet plaster walls could not be painted for up to a year after a house was built but wallpaper could be applied almost immediately.

-But, period builders also used chemical treatments to color woodwork.
+Period builders often used chemical treatments to color woodwork.
 Oak and other woods containing tanic acid such as chestnut, cherry and walnut can be darkened by exposure to ammonia fumes.
-Woodwork could be fumed after it was installed by placing bowls of ammonia hydroxide (very dangerous — don't try it) throughout the house and waiting 12 to 72 hours.
+Woodwork could be fumed after it was installed by placing bowls of ammonia hydroxide throughout the house and waiting 12 to 72 hours.
+(This is very dangerous — don't try it.)
 This resulted in very uniform and very inexpensive coloring because virtually no labor was involved.
 After coloring, the wood was varnished.

-Walls were commonly banded with wood mouldings at several heights.
-At the foot of the wall was base moulding, which should be at least 4" high, and at least 3/4" thick.
+Walls were commonly banded with wood moldings at several heights.
+At the foot of the wall was base molding, which should be at least 4" high, and at least 3/4" thick, higher is better up to about 7".
 The next band was the chair rail, set at between 30" and 54" above the floor.
-The space between the base and chair rail was called the "dado".
+The space between the base and chair rail was called the

-Finally, at the top of the wall was a crown moulding but not the heavy, angled crown of colonial and Victorian houses (although common in reproduction houses).
-Flat crown moulding is more consistent with the style, as is narrow bed moulding.
+Finally, at the top of the wall was a crown molding but not the heavy, angled crown of colonial and Victorian houses (although common in reproduction houses).
+Flat crown molding is more consistent with the style.

 Arts & Crafts Kitchens